 So don’t indulge your desire for dialogue: instead, think about how your dialogue PUSHES THE STORY FORWARD EVERY SINGLE TIME IT APPEARS … Because if it doesn’t?
 It needs to go.

-7) Good Characterisation
+7) Good Characterisation (whatever that means)

 We often hear about “good characters” from social media.
 There are loads of arguments (especially on Twitter) about who is the best or worst and why.